Sierra Nevada Range, California

 Conservationists of the time packed their bags to view these giants in person, promoters of the time saw dollar signs.

 People that discovered these trees used various methods to show the folks back home how big the trees really were.
 They drove their cars up on the trees and had their pictures taken.
-Holes were cut into the bases and you could drive through them which you can still do today in nearby Sequoia National Park.
+Holes were cut into the bases and you could drive through them which you can still do today in nearby Sequoia National Park. or at the Chandelier Tree in Leggett.

 The grand irony to loggers is the wood, unlike coast redwoods, from Sequoia trees is largely unusable in commercial uses.
 Wood from the giant sequoia is surprisingly brittle, and of poor use in manufacturing.
 The wood from these massive trees was used for matchsticks, pencils, and fence boards.
 The logging industry eventually abandoned efforts to cut down the massive trees due to poor profits and the growing conservation movement to save these trees.
 However, it’s been estimated 34 percent of the giant sequoias were cut down.